Ammm4/CryptoAlert/README.md

 # CryptoAlert
-A website to create notifications when price hits certain target or when large transactions are made.
+A website that gives desktop notifications for cryptocurrency price alert.